fslapal/WS/README.md

 3. Upload the content of Server folder on your hosting server.
 4. Run mysql_connect.php to create table in the database.
 5. Wire up the Arduino according to the wiring diagram included in this file.
-6. Fill in all the constants in the Arduino file with server, wifi and other wished credentials.
+6. Fill in all the constants in the Arduino file with server, wifi and other wished credentials (instead of the x sign).
 7. Upload the sketch to Arduino and afterwards ensure the power supply is plugged in.
 It is good to provide the RTC with battery.
 In case of blackout, the right time will be sustained.
 8. Adjust both potentiometers to fit your desired brightness and contrast levels.
 9. Rejoice the beautiful statistics and graphs made from your data.